 As I was finishing up the last of this, I was reminiscing the "Travis" burger and the other from Butchers Club Burgers, both of which I felt kicked more proverbial ass.

 I had been expecting to be impressed by their Blackmore Wagyu minute steak.
 It was a little more than minute, and the doneness was well over the medium rare that we requested for.
 Honestly, I have no idea what cut is a minute steak, but I intelligently hypothesise that it's not one of those with sufficient fat in the meat to bring out the wagyu-ness?
 It tasted like a very nice piece of char grilled beef, albeit overcooked.
-Absolutely lacks that trademark fragrance though.
+Absolutely lacks that trademark flavour though.

 Nice?
 Yes.
-But not too impressive.
+But not impressive.
 And certainly speaks of how slip shod things are when you actually bother to boast the pedigree of your meats to and yet, failing to cook it properly to request.